papinet/papiNet-API/1.3.0/papiNet-JSON-Style-Guide.md

 ## Definitions

-For the purposes of this style guide, we define the following terms:
+For the purposes of this style guide, papiNet defines the following terms:

 * **_property_** - a name/value pair inside a JSON object.
 * **_property name_** - the name portion of the property, also called **_key_**.